Tvo-Po/Tvo-Po/README.md

 <h4 align="center">
   <samp>
     Hi there :v: welcome to my Github!
-I'm a beginner Backend Developer (also like to try myself in other technologies) :nerd_face:. mastering DRF.
+I'm a beginner Backend Developer<br>(also like to try myself in other technologies) :nerd_face:. mastering DRF.
   </samp>
 </h4>